DestinyItemManager/d2-additional-info/README.md

 ## How to use:

-- yarn install
+- pnpm install
-- yarn build
+- pnpm build
-- yarn manifest:get
+- pnpm manifest:get
-- yarn generate-data
+- pnpm generate-data

 ## What's included?